chukalicious/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+Performance by the use of the virtual DOM.

 1. Describe component state.
+State, in React, determines how the component will dynamically behave within the scope of the component.

 1. Describe props.
+Props is an object, it's the properties of the object -or data that we send to our component(s)

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+A side effect is anything that affects something outside the scope of the function being executed.
+You sync the effects by using a dependency array.
+You either leave empty to run the effect once, or enter in it the changes in states you want to listen to ro rerender that part of your component.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.